PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 - If one or both are evil, nothing happens.

 ### How to run
 When the Panner player is declared dead, they must declare that they are the Panner and then point at two players.
 (Give them time.)
-If both are good mark them **Protected**.
+If both are good mark them **Extra Life**.

+If a player marked **Extra Life** would die, they remain alive and you remove the **Extra Life** reminder.
+If a player marked **Extra Life** is executed, declare that the marked player is executed but remains alive.
+(Do not say why.)
+Remove the **Extra Life** reminder.

 ## Spotter